German minister looks to relax EU sanctions on Russia

 Civilian casualties

-The OSCE sent a team of unarmed monitors to Ukraine in 2014, with 608 observers currently on the ground.
+The OSCE sent a team of unarmed monitors to Ukraine in 2014, with 608 observers currently on the ground, 36 of whom are Russian.

 The Kiev-based mission said on Wednesday there were "more [Minsk] ceasefire violations in Donetsk and Luhansk regions [than] compared with the previous reporting period".

-It recorded 45 explosions in the Donetsk area fighting and seven explosions in the Luhansk region.
+It recorded 45 explosions in the Donetsk area, fighting, and seven explosions in the Luhansk region.

-A UN human rights agency, the OHCHR, said on Wednesday that 26 civilians were killed and 135 were injured, mostly by artillery fire, in the 16 May to 15 August period.
+A UN human rights agency, the OHCHR, said on Wednesday that 26 civilians were killed and 135 were injured, mostly by artillery fire, in the period between 16 May to 15 August.